Elk & Deer Health

 The TAHC provides a voluntary herd status program for species that are susceptible to CWD.
 Those that participate in the program must have a herd inventory performed annually by a TAHC, USDA, or accredited veterinarian.
 For more information about the CWD herd program, call your TAHC region office or 800-550-8242 x777.

-New regulations for the 2017-18 hunting season include statewide mandatory testing requirements of exotic CWD susceptible species such as elk, red deer, sika, moose, reindeer, and any associated subspecies and hybrids.
+There are regulations statewide for mandatory testing requirements of exotic CWD susceptible species such as elk, red deer, sika, moose, reindeer, and any associated subspecies and hybrids.

 The TAHC Certified CWD Postmortem Sample Collector Authorized Personnel Program regulations and requirements apply to a person, other than an accredited veterinarian licensed to practice veterinary medicine in Texas, who collects and submits samples for official post-mortem CWD testing in Texas.

-If you have questions about this program, need to check your certification status, or if you are interested in signing up for an in person class, please contact us at email@example.com or call Laura Leal at (512) 719-0761.
+If you have questions about this program, need to check your certification status, or if you are interested in signing up for an in person class, please contact us at firstname.lastname@example.org or call the Authorized Personnel Department at (512) 719-0732.

 Bovine tuberculosis (TB) is an infectious disease that can affect many mammals, including members of the cervidae family.
 The disease is caused by Mycobacterium bovis.
 It can be transmitted between livestock, humans, and other animals.
 The disease is spread through respiratory and oral secretions from infected animals.